-In addition to serving as executive officers of the Company, Mr. Lichtenstein and Mr. Howard serve as directors of the Company's subsidiaries HNH, Steel Excel and DGT (in 2015 only), for which they have received compensation.
-Mr. Howard is also a director of WebBank, WFH LLC (in 2015 only) and API Group plc ("API"), none of which are wholly-owned subsidiaries of the Company, for which he receives compensation.
+In addition to serving as executive officers of the Company, Mr. Lichtenstein and Mr. Howard serve as directors of certain of the Company's subsidiaries, for which they have received compensation.
+HNH became a wholly-owned subsidiary of the Company in 2017.
+Mr. Howard is also a director of (i) WebBank, WFHC and API Group plc ("API"), which became wholly-owned subsidiaries of the Company in 2018, and (ii) iGo, which became an 80.2% subsidiary in 2018, for which he receives compensation.
+Mr. Howard ceased to be a director of API in 2019.

-In 2015, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$875,000 and \$825,000, respectively, and restricted stock awards with a grant date fair value of approximately \$779,000 and \$779,000, respectively, from HNH for their services as Chairman and Principal Executive Officer, respectively.
-In 2016, Mr. Lichtenstein and Mr. Howard received cash compensation of approximately \$97,740 and \$49,883, respectively, for their services as directors.
-Additionally, during 2016, HNH awarded as cash awards in lieu of restricted stock grants, awards of \$1,557,750 to each of Messrs.
-Lichtenstein and Howard.
-Mr. Lichtenstein chose to defer one hundred percent of the award and Mr. Howard chose to defer fifty percent of the award.
-At the discretion of HNH's then Compensation Committee, the 2017 grants for each of Messrs.
-Lichtenstein and Howard could have been increased by the amount of their deferral, or approved at such other level as was deemed appropriate depending upon HNH's performance in 2016.
-In fact, the deferred portion of the 2016 grants were approved and awarded in March 2017, along with additional grants of \$1,557,750 to each, resulting in Mr. Howard being paid an amount of \$2,336,625 at such time.
-Mr. Lichtenstein's 2017 award of \$3,115,500 had a one-year vesting period.
-In 2017, Messrs.
-Lichtenstein and Howard also received cash compensation of approximately \$82,620 and \$40,120, respectively, from HNH for their services as directors, prior to HNH becoming a wholly-owned subsidiary of the Company in October 2017.
+During 2016, HNH awarded as cash awards in lieu of restricted stock grants an award of \$1,557,750 to Mr. Lichtenstein.
+Mr. Lichtenstein chose to defer one hundred percent of the award.
+At the discretion of HNH's then Compensation Committee, the 2017 grant for Mr. Lichtenstein could have been increased by the amount of his deferral, or approved at such other level as was deemed appropriate depending upon HNH's performance in 2016.
+In fact, the deferred portion of the 2016 grants was approved and awarded in March 2017, along with and additional grant of \$1,557,750 to Mr. Lichtenstein.
+Mr. Lichtenstein's 2017 award of \$3,115,500 had a one-year vesting period and was paid in 2018.
+Each of Messrs.
+Lichtenstein and Howard also received compensation of \$1,216,325 from HNH in 2018.